auraphp/Aura.Router/README.md

   request must be on port 443; when `false`, neither of those must be in place.

-- `routable` -- When `false` the route will not be used for matching, only for generating paths.
+- `routable` -- When `false` the route will be used only for generating paths, not for matching.

 - `is_match` -- A custom callback or closure with the signature `function(array $server, \ArrayObject $matches)` that returns true on a